 Through my experience in participatory journalism I am often asked to speak at conferences.
 This list is not exhaustive.
-Between journalism schools and conferences I tend to do some form of public speaking several times a month.
+Between journalism schools and conferences I have done more public speaking than I can really keep track of.
 I have done a poor job of noting every speaking occasion, even the more notable ones.
 I have also been a “judge” in various journalism related contests.

 These first few videos are indicative of other speaking events.